refraction-ray/iastu-hpc2-manual/administrators/toolchains/slurm.md

 * `sinfo -R` reasons for node status, completing for long time is a indication that something is wrong, most probable case is disconnected between master and the node somehow.

 * If `SelectType=select/linear` is configured, all resources on the selected nodes will be allocated to the job/step.
 If SelectType=select/cons_res is configured, individual sockets, cores and threads may be allocated from the selected nodes

+* `sbatch --mem` limit seems not work.
+The task can easily go over the memory limit without any problem.

+* `PropagateResourceLimits` or `PropagateResourceLimitsExcept` parameters are configured in slurm.conf and avoid propagation of specified limits.
+Configure on these two parameters unless you want to ulimit be effective on compute nodes.

 ### More reference